TRASE-NODEs: Trajectory Sensitivity-aware Neural Ordinary Differential Equations for Efficient Dynamic Modeling: Introduction

 \section{Introduction}

-Dynamical system modeling is a fundamental task for predictive analytics and real-time decision making various scientific fields such as power systems \cite{DynamicsModeling1}, chemical processes \cite{DynamicsModeling2}, and epidemiology \cite{DynamicsModeling3}.
+Dynamical system modeling is a fundamental task for predictive analytics and real-time decision making in various scientific fields such as power systems \cite{DynamicsModeling1}, chemical processes \cite{DynamicsModeling2}, and epidemiology \cite{DynamicsModeling3}.
 Solving ordinary differential equations (ODEs) has widely relied on classical numerical integration methods \cite{NumericalMethods}, such as Euler and Runge–Kutta, which require complete information on the governing dynamics.
 Advanced machine learning techniques have recently been advocated to use a large amount of sample trajectory data to construct an approximate system model, with notable techniques including ResNet \cite{ResNet} and neural ODEs (NODEs) \cite{Node}.
-However, it remains challenging to enhance their sample efficiency and consistency with control tasks for applying the ML approaches to large-scale, safety-critical dynamical systems.
+However, improving their sample efficiency and ensuring consistency with control objectives remains challenging when applying ML approaches to large-scale, safety-critical dynamical systems.

-Among the ML approaches, NODEs \cite{Node} has been widely adopted thanks to its memory-efficient and continuous-time design; see e.g., \cite{NODEs_Applications1,NODEs_Applications2,NODEs_Applications3,NODEs_Applications4,NODEs_Applications5}.
+Among the ML approaches, NODEs \cite{Node} has been widely adopted thanks to its memory-efficient and continuous-time design; see e.g., \cite{NODEs_Applications1,NODEs_Applications2,NODEs_Applications3}.
 By replacing the ODE function with a neural network (NN), it keeps the format of continuous-time dynamics, as compared to the fixed discretization grids in ResNet or recurrent NN.
-The continuous form allows to use any adaptive numerical solvers to maintain the smoothness of system trajectories.
+The continuous form allows to use adaptive numerical solvers to maintain the smoothness of system trajectories.
 Furthermore, by using the adjoint sensitivity method to implicitly compute the gradients, NODEs achieves memory-efficient training without any need of unrolling the trajectory.
-However, this unique adjoint-based solution makes it nontrivial to incorporate sensitivity information, which has been shown to greatly enhance sample efficiency and accuracy in static system modeling \cite{SensInteg2,SensInteg3,SensInteg4}.
+However, this unique adjoint-based solution makes it nontrivial to incorporate sensitivity information, which has been shown to greatly enhance sample efficiency and accuracy in static system modeling \cite{SensInteg2,SensInteg3}.

 Meanwhile, sensitivity information is useful for real-world applications because it captures the system’s response to external disturbances or control actions \cite{Sensitivity1}.
 It plays a central role in system control design and decision making, where understanding the influence of input variations on output trajectories is essential for improving robustness and performance \cite{Sensitivity2}.
 Yet, standard NODEs focus only on reproducing state trajectories and often overlook this crucial aspect.
 Even when trained on multiple trajectories with varying inputs, they still fail to capture the correct sensitivity levels or generalize to unseen input patterns.
 To demonstrate this issue, we consider a simple example of linear ODE with scalar state and input.
 Fig.~\ref{fig:fig1} has shown the training and testing results for NODEs with different levels of input set-point.
 Clearly, while NODEs can perfectly match the two training trajectories, there is a significant level of mismatch in predicting the testing trajectories with unseen set-points.
 This limitation in generalizability to input set-points arises from NODEs' lack of explicit dependence modeling with a varying input.
 Incorporating sensitivity into NODEs directly addresses this gap, leading to models that are more robust to unseen or perturbed inputs.
 This way, it also requires less samples and avoids repeated simulations, thereby reducing the burden on data generation or collection.